sarah-hourihan/sarah-hourihan.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Biology, University of Southern California
+* Ph.D. in Biology, University of Southern California (in progress)
 * B.A. in Biological Sciences & Music, Vanderbilt University, 2024

 Work Experience